Skip to Main Content

 Where Mountain Altitude Meets Wine-List Ambition

-Geilo sits at roughly 800 metres above sea level in the Numedal valley, straddling the railway line between Oslo and Bergen.
-It is primarily known as a ski resort and summer hiking base, not as a destination for serious food and wine.
-That makes Hallingstuene's wine credentials — two consecutive Star Wine List Norway number-one rankings, in 2021 and 2024, plus a silver medal for its Californian selection — something worth pausing on.
+Hallingstuene is a restaurant in Geilo, Norway, serving Traditional Norwegian Game Cuisine.
+It is primarily known as a ski resort and summer hiking base.
+That makes the dining room's wine credentials, two consecutive Star Wine List Norway number-one rankings in 2021 and 2024, plus a silver medal for its Californian selection, something worth pausing on.
 In a country where the most recognised dining rooms cluster in Oslo (see Maaemo in Oslo) or Stavanger (see RE-NAA in Stavanger), a mountain town restaurant holding that position in independent wine ranking is genuinely unusual.

 The address is Geilovegen 56, placing it on Geilo's main artery.
 In a Norwegian ski village, that means low-rise timber architecture, wide snow-edged roads in winter, and the particular quiet of a place that empties and refills with the seasons.
 The physical setting primes you for something that reads as a lodge dining room; what Hallingstuene delivers in the glass complicates that expectation considerably.